 Security features in modern windows

 Modern windows are designed in such a way that they are nearly impossible to pry or open from the outside.
 Safety locks and premium hardware mean that the only way to get through a window is by breaking the glass.
-But there are also additional features that you can get on your living room or main floor windows that are designed specifically with security in mind.

 Privacy options for your windows